GeopaymeEE/JavaBitcoin/README.md

 Build
 =====

-I use the Netbeans IDE but any build environment with the Java compiler available should work.
+I use the Netbeans IDE but any build environment with Maven and the Java compiler available should work.
 The documentation is generated from the source code using javadoc.

-Here are the steps for a manual build:
+Here are the steps for a manual build.
+You will need to install Maven 3 and Java SE Development Kit 7 if you don't already have them.

-  - Create 'doc', 'lib' and 'classes' directories under the JavaBitcoin directory (the directory containing 'src')
-  - Download Java SE Development Kit 7: http://www.oracle.com/technetwork/java/javase/downloads/index.html
-  - Download BouncyCastle 1.51 or later to 'lib': https://www.bouncycastle.org/
-  - Download Simple Logging Facade 1.7.5 or later to 'lib': http://www.slf4j.org/
-  - Download leveldbjni 1.8 or later to 'lib': http://repo2.maven.org/maven2/org/fusesource/leveldbjni/leveldbjni-all/1.8/
-  - Change to the JavaBitcoin directory (with subdirectories 'doc', 'lib', 'classes' and 'src')
-  - The manifest.mf, build-list and doc-list files specify the classpath for the dependent jar files.
-Update the list as required to match what you downloaded.
-  - Build the classes: javac @build-list
+  - Create the executable: mvn clean install
-  - Build the jar: jar cmf manifest.mf JavaBitcoin.jar -C classes . -C resources .
-  - Build the documentation: javadoc @doc-list
+  - [Optional] Create the documentation: mvn javadoc:javadoc
-  - Copy JavaBitcoin.jar and the 'lib' directory to wherever you want to store the executables.
+  - [Optional] Copy target/JavaBitcoin-v.r.jar to wherever you want to store the executable.
   - Create a shortcut to start JavaBitcoin using java.exe for a command window or javaw.exe for GUI only.